Don't Be Afraid Of The Dark

 Mental toughness is all about embracing your inner conflict while believing that everyone is worthy of positive connection, a hug, a high-five, or at the least a friendly nod.
 We're social creatures who blossom with some cheerleading from our people.
 The ultimate test?
 Maintaining warmth in our hearts and resilience in our spirit, even when faced with coldness, unkindness, and disappointments from the world.

 Through my work as a mental health addiction nurse and as a manager and practitioner in NHS Children's Mental Health Services (CAMHS), I have observed an increase in confusion among the youth.
-Many perceive themselves as inherently flawed when in reality, they are navigating through complex thoughts, emotions, and behaviours that are a natural aspect of development.
+Many perceive themselves as inherently flawed when in reality, they are navigating through complex thoughts, emotions, behaviours and environments that are a natural aspect of development.
 The belief that negative emotions and poor choices are abnormal is a fallacy; they are, in truth, elements of human growth.

 Young people frequently avoid discussing their personal challenges, opting instead to conceal them and seek comfort among peers facing similar issues.
 We naturally seek out those with shared experiences and dread the possibility of being misunderstood by others.
 It is vital for individuals to have a secure environment for personal development, to make mistakes, and to value the lessons these mistakes teach us.